radical-cybertools/radical.pilot/docs/source/events.md

     - [API]           - only for corresponding RP API calls
     - [CFG]           - only for some RP configurations
       - [CFG-R]       - only for some bootstrapping configurations
-      - [CFG-ORTE]    - only for ORTE launch method
-      - [CFG-ORTELIB] - only for ORTELIB launch method
+      - [CFG-DVM]     - only for launch methods which use a DVM
     - [CU]            - only for some CU descriptions
       - [CU-DS]       - only for units specifying data staging directives
       - [CU-PRE]      - only for units specifying pre-exec directives